Christopher Duntsch: Career

 Initially, Duntsch focused heavily on the PhD half of his degree.
 His name appeared on several papers and patents, and he took part in a number of biotech startups.
 However, by the time he met Young, Duntsch was over $500,000 in debt.
 He decided to turn to neurosurgery, which can be a lucrative field.
 In 2010, Duntsch moved to Dallas, Texas.
 He persuaded Young to come with him since she grew up in the Dallas area.

 Duntsch appeared extremely qualified on paper: he had spent fifteen years in training (medical school, residency and fellowship), and his curriculum vitae was twelve single-spaced pages.
 Duntsch also falsely claimed to have graduated magna cum laude from St. Jude Children’s Research Hospital with a doctorate in microbiology – a program the hospital did not offer when he allegedly attended.
 Duntsch soon joined Baylor Regional Medical Center at Plano (now Baylor Scott & White Medical Center – Plano) as a minimally invasive spine surgeon with a salary of $600,000 per year plus bonuses.

 Baylor Plano

 Early in his tenure at Baylor Plano, Duntsch made a poor impression on his fellow surgeons.
-Veteran vascular surgeon Randall Kirby recalled that Duntsch frequently boasted about his abilities despite being so new to the area.
+Veteran vascular surgeon Randall Kirby recalled that Duntsch frequently boasted about his abilities despite being new to the area.
 He also recalled that Duntsch's skills in the operating room left much to be desired; as Kirby put it, "he could not wield a scalpel".

 Several of Duntsch's surgeries at Baylor Plano resulted in severely maimed patients: